-Next, avocados have got a whopping 10.5 grams of fiber per cup plus lots of vitamin C, E, and potassium.
+Avocados have got a whopping 10.5 grams of fiber per cup plus lots of vitamin C, E, and potassium.
 And, they’re full of folate.
-Also, the good fats in avocados can help you maintain a healthy weight and even help to defend your body against heart health issues.2
+Also, the good fats in avocados can help you maintain a healthy weight and even help support a healthy heart.2

 Walnuts, Macadamia Nuts, or Pistachios

 Here’s a secret: Some “nuts” are really just seeds.
 Cashews, for instance are seeds and they’re also full of lectins.
 And peanuts are actually legumes.
 Of course, legumes are lectin bombs.
 So you’ve got to stay away from them.